Nele82/OL-Basement/README.md

 ### Database setup (Backend)

 Being a MERN application, this project uses a MongoDB NoSQL database to store application data.
-In order to set it up, please navigate to 'https://www.mongodb.com/developer/videos/the-ultimate-mern-stack-complete-guide-mongodb-express-react-node-js-/' and follow step-by-step instructions provided or check out some of the cool as there will be a URI (Uniform Resource Identifier) containing information like the hostname, port, database name, and credentials needed to connect your backend with the MongoDB database.
+In order to set it up, please navigate to 'https://www.mongodb.com/developer/videos/the-ultimate-mern-stack-complete-guide-mongodb-express-react-node-js-/' and follow step-by-step instructions provided or check out some of the cool 'YouTube' videos on the subject as there will be a URI (Uniform Resource Identifier) containing information like the hostname, port, database name, and credentials needed to connect your backend a the MongoDB database.
 Since this information should be available only to the developer, an environment variable needs to be set which we'll discuss in more detail in the next section.

+### Environment variables

+Environment variables are used to manage configuration settings for applications.
+They are stored in a file named .env in the root of any project.
+As mentioned in the previous section, this allows us to keep sensitive information like API keys, database passwords, and other secrets out of the codebase.
+In light of this fact, .env variables should be included in your .gitignore file to prevent them from being committed to version control (in most cases - GitHub).
+This project uses the following variables which are all located in their respective .env files (Frontend and Backend):

+'MONGODB'
+- Location: '/backend/.env' (back-end root folder)
+- Usage: Used in 'server.js' module/file in order to connect with a MongoDB database through the 'process.env' global object (process.env.MONGODB)
+- Access in Node.js: 'require('dotenv').config()' called at the beginning of the entry file before any other code runs - in this case: 'server.js'
+- Setup: Check out the guide at 'https://www.mongodb.com/developer/videos/the-ultimate-mern-stack-complete-guide-mongodb-express-react-node-js-/'
+'PORT'
+- Location: '/backend/.env' (back-end root folder)
+- Usage: Used in 'server.js' module/file in order to listen on a specific port through the 'process.env' global object (process.env.PORT)
+- Access in Node.js: 'require('dotenv').config()' called at the beginning of the entry file before any other code runs - in this case: 'server.js'
+- Setup: Use any free port number - make sure that other parts of the application are not already listening to the same port 'SECRET_KEY'
+- Location: '/backend/.env' (back-end root folder)
+- Usage: Used in 'userController.js' module/file in order to create a JWT (JSON Web Token) signature through the 'process.env' global object (process.env.SECRET_KEY)
+- Access in Node.js: 'require('dotenv').config()' called at the beginning of the entry file before any other code runs - in this case: 'server.js'
+- Setup: Use any secret key, but make sure that it is not reused across different applications or services to prevent cross-application attacks and make it long and complex
+'MJ_APIKEY_PUBLIC'
+- Location: '/backend/.env' (back-end root folder)
+- Usage: Used in 'userController.js' module/file through the 'process.env' global object (process.env.MJ_APIKEY_PUBLIC) in order for the 'requestReset' function
+  (password reset request function) to run
+- Access in Node.js: 'require('dotenv').config()' called at the beginning of the entry file before any other code runs - in this case: 'server.js'
+- Setup: Check out the guide at 'https://dev.mailjet.com/email/guides/getting-started/' 'MJ_APIKEY_PRIVATE'
+- Location: '/backend/.env' (back-end root folder)
+- Usage: Used in 'userController.js' module/file through the 'process.env' global object (process.env.MJ_APIKEY_PRIVATE) in order for the 'requestReset' function
+  (password reset request function) to run
+- Access in Node.js: 'require('dotenv').config()' called at the beginning of the entry file before any other code runs - in this case: 'server.js'
+- Setup: Check out the guide at 'https://dev.mailjet.com/email/guides/getting-started/' 'REACT_APP_EMAILJS_PUBLIC'
+- Location: '/frontend/.env' (front-end root folder)
+- Usage: Used in 'Contact.js' module/file through the 'process.env' global object (process.env.REACT_APP_EMAILJS_PUBLIC) in order to utilize the 'EmailJS' service through the 'sendEmail' function
+- Access in React.js: Called directly inside the 'sendEmail' function with 'REACT_APP_' prefix for security reasons - no npm package needed
+- Setup: Check out the guide at 'https://www.emailjs.com/docs/tutorial/overview/'

+NOTE: All above variables in their respective .env files may be renamed, but then they also need to be renamed in their respective usage locations.
+Keep in mind that the one used in the frontend part of the application (React.js) always needs to have the prefix 'REACT_APP_' (e.g. REACT_APP_VARIABLE_NAME).